 The injection takes a few minutes, during which time you may feel some minor pressure or discomfort.
 We will do our very best to keep this to a minimum and keep you comfortable.

 The pain relief gained from this procedure can take a few weeks to work.
 It typically lasts between 3-6 months.

 Please arrive early for your exam as you will be asked to complete a questionnaire.

 It’s a good idea to dress in a separate top and bottoms, as this makes accessing the area we need access to easier.

 We suggest you bring a friend along to drive you home after the appointment, or arrange to get a taxi home.

-The procedure will last around 15 minutes.
+The full procedure will last around 15 minutes.
 You will be unable to drive in the 24 hours following your procedure and will therefore need to organise for someone to drive you home.

 How much will it cost?

 Fees for radiology procedures will vary depending on a variety of factors.
 We will advise you about the cost of your service at the time of booking but if you do have any questions, contact us and one of our team will be happy to help with your query.
 You can read more about our billing information here.